clojuredocs/guides/articles/ecosystem/maven.md

 phases has dependencies on other phases, that should be executed before its invocation (compilation should be executed before testing, testing before packaging, etc.).

-Usually developer uses phase's name to start process.
+Usually developer uses phase's name to start a process.
 For example, `mvn package`, or `mvn install`, etc.  But developer can also execute concrete Maven's goal.
 To do this, he should specify name of plugin, that implements concrete goal, and task name in given plugin.
 For example, `mvn clojure:run` will start Clojure and execute script, specified in